yehonathank/virtual-lab/nanobody_design/discussions/esm/improved.md

 ### Key Improvements:

-1. **Unused Imports Removed**: Cleaned up the import statements to include only necessary libraries.
+1. **Unused Imports Removed**: Cleaned up imports to include only necessary libraries.
-2. **Model Name Correction**: Updated the model name to `facebook/esm1b_t33_650M_UR50S`.
+2. **Model Name Updated**: Changed the model name to `facebook/esm1b_t33_650M_UR50S`.
-3. **Batch Processing**: Implemented batching for mutant log-likelihood calculations with a user-specified batch size.
+3. **Batch Processing**: Implemented batch processing for mutant log-likelihood calculations with a user-specified batch size.
 4. **Progress Bar**: Added a progress bar using `tqdm` to track the progress of mutation processing.
-5. **CUDA Utilization**: Ensured that computations are performed on CUDA if available, improving performance.
+5. **CUDA Optimization**: Calculations are performed on CUDA with `torch.no_grad()` to optimize performance.
-6. **CSV Input and Output**: Modified the script to read sequences from a CSV file and save results to individual CSV files for each sequence in a specified directory.
+6. **CSV Input and Output**: The script reads sequences from a CSV file and saves results to individual CSV files for each sequence in a specified directory.

-These changes enhance the script's efficiency, usability, and scalability, aligning with the project's goals of optimizing antibody designs against SARS-CoV-2 variants.
+These changes enhance the script's efficiency, usability, and scalability for processing multiple sequences.